Actindo-AG/Documentation/EDI/Operation/04_ManageLineItemsFileStt.md

         ![SG26 Mapping settings](../../Assets/Screenshots/EDI/Operation/ExportDefSG26MappingDone.png "[SG26 mapping settings]")

 7. Click the [SAVE] button in the top right corner of the wizard.
-    The *Please select a destination attribute in the grid on the left to edit the mapping* text is displayed.

 8. Finalize the *Map attributes* wizard by clicking the [CONTINUE] button until you can click the [FINALIZE] button.